fribes/attical_hack/nebula/level11/README.md

 Sticking with 1 length long:

 Content-Length: 1

 e

 results in calls to dxxxx depending of memory state, until a 0x00 byte is found.
 With several runs, you eventually get a call to "d" alone.
 With a PATH starting with current directory, and a sym link d pointing to /bin/getflag, getflag is called.
-But it does gives the flag :-( WTF ?
+But it does not gives the flag :-( WTF ?